-In order to make the process of obtaining a visa easier for tourists and business travellers, the Vietnamese Immigration Department has allowed for a Visa upon arrival.
-This system allows the traveller to apply for an approval letter from the Vietnamese

-Immigration Department online.
+Alongside implementing the e visas system, the Vietnamese Immigration Department has allowed for a Visa upon arrival In order to make the process of obtaining a visa easier for tourists and business travellers,.
+This system allows the traveller to apply for an approval letter from the Vietnamese Immigration Department online.
 The visa will be issued upon arrival at Vietnam international airport having paid the relevant fee.
 However Visa on arrival can be subject to delays of 30-120 minutes depending on the time of arrival, particularly in HCMC.
 So using the fast track option is recommended for an additional fee.